trustedanalytics/atk/doc/source/ad_scoring_engine.rst

 This section covers deployment and running the scoring engine.

-create a Scoring Engine Instance
+Create a Scoring Engine Instance
 --------------------------------

-In the TAP web site:
+In the TAP console:

 1) Navigate to **Services -> Marketplace**.
 2) Select **scoring_engine** => **Create new isntance**.